The 6 Best Online Computer Vision Courses for Beginners

 Computer vision technology is highly popular, and becoming a Computer Vision Engineer is a promising career option for beginners as well as for experienced developers.

 We have put together resources to learn about Computer Vision in well-structured online courses.
-Therefore, and to help you evaluate which course to attend, we evaluated the most popular courses and created a list.
+Therefore, to help you evaluate which course to attend, we evaluated the most popular courses and created a list.

 1. Introduction to Computer Vision and Image Processing